Causation, Measurement Relevance and No-conspiracy in EPR

-A second remarkable feature of the model is that, because the dependence of the common causes on measurement, the $\mathsf{C_{ij}^{ab}}$ violate what I called \emph{measurement independence}.
+A second remarkable feature of a model as the outlined above is that, because of the dependence of the common causes on measurement, the $\mathsf{C_{ij}^{ab}}$ violate \emph{measurement independence}.
 That is:

-Recall that \emph{measurement independence} was a condition explicitly required ---usually under the name of \emph{no-conspiracy}--- on the grounds that its violation would amount to some sort of `universal conspiracy'.
-The question then seems quite straightforward: In the light of expressions~\eqref{eq:model_no-cons1} and~\eqref{eq:model_no-cons2}, is our model a `conspiratorial' model (in the sense above)?
+Recall that \emph{measurement independence} was a condition explicitly required in the standard view ---usually under the name of \emph{no-conspiracy}--- on the grounds that its violation would amount to some sort of `universal conspiracy'.
+The question then seems quite straightforward: in the light of expressions~\eqref{eq:model_no-cons1} and~\eqref{eq:model_no-cons2}, does the above constitute a `conspiratorial' model?
 Alternatively, is \emph{measurement independence} a reasonable assumption for common causes of EPR correlations?
 The answer to both these questions, I think, is negative.

 The charge of conspiracy may be avoided in different ways.
-Appealing to backwards in time causation is one of them.
-I shall briefly comment this option in the next section.
+Appealing to backwards in time causation is one of them, which I shall discuss only briefly in the next section.

-Another possibility opens up if we look closely at the role of measurement in the experiment.
-In fact, one of the things I pointed out when discussing the significance of \emph{measurement independence} as an assumption underlying EPR was that it seemed appropriate only if one assumed that the common causes take place prior to the measurement apparatus is set up.
+Another possibility, more novel and interesting in my opinion, opens up if we look closely at the role of measurement in the experiment.
+In fact, one of the things I pointed out when discussing the significance of \emph{measurement independence} was that it seemed appropriate only if one assumed that the common causes take place prior to the measurement apparatus is set up (and therefore before measurement has been performed).
 It is only in those cases that probabilistic dependencies between the common causes and measurement settings, i.e.~violations of \emph{measurement independence}, may be sensibly interpreted as some sort of `world conspiracy'.
-However, there is nothing in the notion of common cause, nor in the very structure of the EPR experiment, that forces us to stick to the idea that the common cause must take place prior to measurement (and therefore prior to the setting-up of the measurement devices).
-This was motivated through the flashing lights example in Section~\ref{flashing_ex}.
+However, there is nothing in the notion of common cause, nor in the very structure of the EPR experiment, that forces us to endorse the fact that the common cause must take place prior to measurement.